kevinwang930/kevinwang930.github.io/content/post/data/redis/data-types/index.md

 }
 ```

-Subsequent steps may attach expiry or module metadata, emit readiness and keyspace notifications, update size histograms, and account per-slot memory when Cluster mode is enabled.
+Further steps may attach expiry or module metadata, emit readiness and keyspace notifications, update size histograms, and account per-slot memory when Cluster mode is enabled.

 #### Example: `SET greeting hello`